Gentlemen of Few

 But it wasn’t long before they soon seized an opportunity to get themselves involved in BBC Radio 2’s Young Folk Award 2014 competition.
 A late application after weeks of work and then weeks of waiting saw the four boys through to an extensive semifinal weekend in 2013 up in Cumbria where they shared an incredible few days with some wonderfully talented musicians and song writers.
 Much was learnt, memories and friends were made but the boys’ journey ended as one of the Final three acts in London, coming home with little less than plentiful airtime on Chris Evans’ BBC Radio Breakfast Show and Simon Mayo’s BBC Drivetime, a vast array of events and festivals and a truly irreplaceable experience.

-Word had spread, far enough that their travels had taken them to almost every county in England including venues such as the Winter Gardens in Margate, the Marlowe Theatre in Canterbury, the Royal Albert Hall and the Garage in London and festivals like Boomtown Fair, Tiree Music Festival and Secret Garden Party, supporting the likes of Internationally renowned artists such as The Beat, The Blockheads and Hayseed Dixie and yet, amidst these numerous and sporadic events, the Gents rustled up a small team, including the tireless Paul Norris and Duncan Forward and the boys’ great friend, Alex Byrne and took themselves on a tour up the country, playing festivals, pubs and street corners.
+Word had spread, far enough that their travels had taken them to almost every county in England including venues such as the Winter Gardens in Margate, the Marlowe Theatre in Canterbury, the Royal Albert Hall and the Garage in London and festivals like Boomtown Fair, Tiree Music Festival and Secret Garden Party, supporting the likes of Internationally renowned artists such as The Beat, The Blockheads and Hayseed Dixie and yet, amidst these numerous and sporadic events, the Gents rustled up a small team, including the tireless Paul Norris and Duncan Forward and took themselves on a tour up the country, playing festivals, pubs and street corners.
 It was then, they discovered Scotland, where the total majesty of the country enraptured them all.
 It was there, they played to an almighty rabble of Scotsmen, who received them just as loudly with an astonishing response.

 And it was those few, final nights by the side of Loch Lomond that, needless to say, made the boys fall in love with that country, and they found plenty to write about when they returned home.